electricimp/Usb/README.md

     }
 }

-host <- USB.Host(hardware.usb, [FT232rl]);
+host <- USB.Host([FT232rl]);
 host.setEventListener(driverStatusListener);
 ```

-### Driver selection priority
+### Multiple drivers support

 It is possible to register several drivers in USB Drivers Framework.
 Thus you can plug/unplug devices in runtime and corresponding drivers will be instantiated.
-There are some devices which provide several interfaces but that interfaces are implemented in a different drivers.
-In that case the Framework split device interfaces and try to match drivers for each interface separately.
-It means that selection process could have up to two steps:
+There are some devices which provide several interfaces and that interfaces could be implemented via one or several drivers.

-#### Step 1
-On a first step the Framework it trying to find driver which match to all interfaces.
-If several drivers are matching to one attached device, only the first matched driver from the array of the pre-defined driver classes is instantiated.
+USB Framework instantiate all drivers which could match to the plugged device therefore it is up to the application developer which drivers needs to be included into the application scope.

-For example, if all three drivers below are matching to the attached device, only "MyCustomDriver1" is instantiated:
+For example, if one of these drivers is matching to the attached device, then driver will be instantiated:

 ```
 #require "USB.device.lib.nut:1.0.0"